Direct and Indirect discrimination

 - consequences for people who can't comply;

-- the financial situation of the person imposing the policy or practice.
+- the financial situation of the person imposing the requirement or practice.

-Using the examples in the What is indirect discrimination? section of this publication, you might want to ask some of these questions:
+Using the indirect discrimintion examples above, you might want to ask some of these questions:

 - Can I reorganise the workplace to cater for part-time workers?
 How much will it cost me to replace them if they resign?
 Am I being reasonable to staff?
 Are there some benefits I haven't thought of?